CodepediaOrg/codepediaorg.github.io/_posts/2020/2021-01-10-reducing-code-duplication-with-angular-inheritance-example.md

     private webpageInfoService: WebpageInfoService,
     private stackoverflowHelper: StackoverflowHelper,
   ) {
-    super(formBuilder, personalCodeletsService, suggestedTagsStore, userInfoStore, router, errorService);
+    super(formBuilder, personalSnippetsService, suggestedTagsStore, userInfoStore, router, errorService);
   }

   ngOnInit(): void {
     super.ngOnInit();
     this.buildInitialForm();
-    this.codeSnippetsFormArray = this.codeletFormGroup.get('codeSnippets') as FormArray;
+    this.codeSnippetsFormArray = this.snippetFormGroup.get('codeSnippets') as FormArray;

     if (this.sourceUrl) {
       const stackoverflowQuestionId = this.stackoverflowHelper.getStackoverflowQuestionIdFromUrl(this.sourceUrl);